AbberiorInstruments/ImspectorDocs/docs/development/intro.rst

 mark a change in the way the library behaves.
 The file SpecRevision.h is written by the WriteSpecRev.bat script which does NOT FAIL if there is no valid python installation accessible.
 In this case the file remains unchanged.
-The SPECDLL_VERSION should manually be updated any time the heasder files change, i.e. when the binary compatibility is sure to break.
+The SPECDLL_VERSION should manually be updated any time the header files change, i.e. when the binary compatibility is sure to break.
 The above section is subject to change.

 A plugin simply calling SpecDll_Initialize() will thus tell the library at runtime against which revision of it it